llnl/axom/src/examples/shaping_tutorial/lesson_02/README.md

-# Lesson 02: Input Validation with Inlet
+# Lesson 02: Input validation with Inlet

 This lesson demonstrates how to use Axom's Inlet library to define, parse, and validate structured mesh metadata from configuration files.
 We'll show how to create robust input parsing with validation rules.